hellokugo/TinyPngPlugin/README.md

 			 * a key failure immediately switch the second key to do compression */
         ]

+        overSize = '200' //Images larger than the specified size will be compressed in kb

     }

 If you are using `Android Studio`, you can find the generate task option in `tinypng` group.
 Or alternatively, you run `./gradlew tinyPng` in your terminal.